• Skip to main content

 Weaving in the perpendicular stakes

-Once the horizontal and filler stakes are laid out, you can add in the perpendicular stakes.
-Now the weaving begins.
+Add the perpendicular stakes once the horizontal and filler stakes are laid out.
+Now, the weaving begins.

 If you include a handle, as demonstrated in these photos, weave the handle so that the outer horizontal stakes are underneath the handle.
 All the filler stakes are going over the handle.

-Adjust the handle, so it sits right over the center marks – center marks lining up with the middle of the handle base.
+Adjust the hande, so it sits right over the center marks – center marks lining up with the middle of the handle base.

 If you are not using a handle, weave stakes by starting at the center mark and working out one way and then from the center and the other way.